 The Brain Injury Association of America (BIAUSA) offers these tips for fitting proper rest in during the bustling Christmas season:

-Naps are good, too!
-Take one if you feel you need one during the busy holiday season.
+So take that nap before going out if you feel you need one during the busy holiday season.
+It’s good for you!

 2. Choose Quiet Settings for Gatherings.